dvtirol/serles-acme/docs/ejbca-configuration.rst

     Notes: Set *Extended Key Usage* to *Server Authentication*.

-3. create end entity profile
+3. Create End Entity Profile

     :ejbca:`End Entity Profiles <adminweb/ra/editendentityprofiles/editendentityprofiles.jsp>`

     suggested name: *ACMEEndEntityProfile*

-    Notes: add a few *DNS Name* entries to the allowed *Subject Alternative Name* *Other subject attributes* and under *Main certificate data* set the CA to the one from Step 1, and the Certificate Profile to the one from Step 2.
+    Notes: Add a few *DNS Name* entries to the allowed *Subject Alternative Name* *Other subject attributes* and under *Main certificate data* set the CA to the one from Step 1, and the Certificate Profile to the one from Step 2.

-4. create a cert profile for the api client:
+4. Create a Certificate Profile for the API client:

     :ejbca:`Certificate Profiles <adminweb/ca/editcertificateprofiles/editcertificateprofiles.jsf>`